The core entropy for polynomials of higher degree: Introduction

 \subsection{The techniques}

+In our approach to core entropy, we avoid using the geometry or topology of parameter space, which can get extremely complicated, and rather we describe the combinatorics of polynomials through the use of laminations as in \cite{ThLam}, \cite{TG}.

+In the degree $2$ case, there is only one critical point, hence the combinatorics of a polynomial is captured by one \emph{minor leaf}.
+In the higher degree case, however, there are more than one critical points, hence to each polynomial one associates a finite lamination, called a \emph{critical portrait}, and to that a graph and a growth rate.

+The main difficulty to overcome with respect to the quadratic case is that the space of critical portraits is partitioned into \emph{strata} given by the multiplicity and mutual position of the critical points, and each stratum is not closed (see also Section \ref{S:strata}).
+A recursive formula for the number of strata for each degree has been obtained by Tomasini \cite{To}.
+For instance, a sequence of polynomials with distinct critical points can converge to a polynomial with critical points of higher multiplicity, and the number of critical leaves used to represent it can change.
+To overcome this, we develop the theory of \emph{weak critical markings}, and we prove that \emph{all} possible limit critical portraits have the same entropy, even though they belong to different strata.

-Our approach to core entropy generalizes the one in \cite{Ti}, and uses an algorithm devised by Thurston in order to compute the core entropy without the need to understand the topology of the Hubbard tree.
+In more detail, we use an algorithm devised by Thurston \cite{TG} in order to compute the core entropy without the need to understand the topology of the Hubbard tree.
 In fact, Gao Yan \cite{G} proved that the algorithm yields the correct value of the core entropy for all postcritically finite polynomials of any degree (see also \cite{Ju}).

 \begin{enumerate} \item We define the \emph{growth rate} for each critical portrait $\xi$ as follows.
 Given a primitive major, we construct an infinite graph $\Gamma_\xi$ (called a \emph{wedge}) whose vertices are the pairs of postcritical angles, and whose edges are given by the action of the dynamics on the space of arcs between postcritical points.